 I've been diagnosed with fibromyalgia and I'm only 27.
 Is this normal?
 I had to quit my job, and I am depressed.
 How does my age affect my chances of getting disability benefits from Social Security?

 Coincidentally, disability applicants who are between the ages of 20 and 55 often have the hardest time getting disability benefits, and this is especially true for those at the younger age of this range.
-For more information, see our article on why younger adults are less likely to get disability benefits.
+One reason is that younger applicants aren't eligible to be found disabled under the "grid" rules, which go by age, and another reason is that it can be harder to get an examiner or judge to approve you for disability benefits without a long work history.
+For more information on what Social Security looks for when someone applies for disability with fibromyalgia, see our article on getting disability benefits for fibromyalgia.